For parents and carers

 ACARA does not recommend excessive preparation for NAPLAN or the use of services by coaching providers.

 See the types of questions and tools available in the online NAPLAN assessments at the public demonstration site.

 The NAPLAN test window is 9 days.
 This is to accommodate schools that may have fewer devices.
-Schools are advised to schedule the tests as soon as possible within the testing window, prioritising the
+Schools are advised to schedule the tests as soon as possible within the testing window, prioritising the first week.

 See Key dates or NAPLAN test window for more information.